-Variable Label and description Source var. for gen. var wave 11 mberuf1 Highest vocational qualification attained by the mother, incl. mother in the HH, excl. information from open- ended survey questions, gen.: In wave 1, the question about the mother's vocational qualification was asked only if the mother was not living in the survey house- hold.
-If she was living in the household, this information was obtained from her personal interview.
-For first survey: PSH0300a-i (PENDDAT) After first survey: mberuf1 aus Vorwelle (PENDDAT) mberuf2 Highest vocational qualification attained by the mother, incl. mother in the HH, incl. information from open- ended survey questions, gen.: Defined as in mberuf1 ex- cept that responses to open-ended questions were also considered to generate mberuf2 (uv).
-For first survey: PSH0301a-i (PENDDAT) After first survey: mberuf2 from previous wave (PENDDAT) mhh Control variable: mother living in HH : A variable indi- cating whether the respondent's biological mother, step- mother, adoptive mother or mother of non-specified sta- tus lives in the household (new).
-Information on relationships between household members (household grid) migration Respondent's migration background, generated : The following four categories were included in a generated variable for migration background: no migration background; personal migration (first generation); migration of at least one parent but no personal migration (second generation); migration of at least one grandparent but not the respondent or either parent (third generation) (uv).
+mberuf2 Highest vocational qualification attained by the mother, incl. mother in the HH, incl. information from open-ended survey questions, gen.: Defined as in mberuf1 except that responses to open-ended questions were also considered to generate mberuf2 (uv).
+For first survey: PSH0301a-i (PENDDAT) After first survey: mberuf2 from previous wave (PENDDAT) mhh Control variable: mother living in HH: A variable indicating whether the respondents biological mother, stepmother, adoptive mother or mother of non-specified status lives in the household (new).
+Information on relationships between household members (household grid) migration Respondents migration background, generated: The following four categories were included in a generated variable for migration background: no migration background; personal migration (first generation); migration of at least one parent but no personal migration (second generation); migration of at least one grandparent but not the respondent or either parent (third generation) (uv).
 Note: The concept for generating this variable has been revised as of wave 2.
 Previously, only the information on whether the respondent was born in Germany and which ancestor moved to Germany was collected.
 Now, information on whether an ancestor was born outside Germany and if applicable, which ancestor, is included.
 To guarantee consistency across waves, the variable for wave 1 was regenerated.
-For first survey: PMI0100; PMI0700; PMI0800a-f; PMI0900a-f (PENDDAT) After first survey: migration from previous wave (PENDDAT)

-Variable Label and description Source var. for gen. var wave 11 mschul1 Highest general school qualification attained by the For first survey: PSH0200 mother, incl. mother in HH, excl. information from open- (PENDDAT) ended questions, gen .: In wave 1, the mother's high- After first survey: mschul1 est academic qualification was inquired about only if the from previous wave mother was not living within the survey household.
-If (PENDDAT) she was living in the household, this information was obtained from her personal interview (uv).
-As of wave 2, the mother's highest academic qualification has been asked of all newly interviewed individuals regardless of whether the mother was living in the survey household. mschul2 Highest general school qualification attained by the For first survey: PSH0201 mother, incl. mother in HH, incl. information from open- (PENDDAT) ended questions, gen.: Same as mschul1 apart from the After first survey: mschul2 fact that responses to open-ended questions were also from previous wave taken into account for the generation of mschul2 (uv).
-(PENDDAT) mstib Mother's occupational status, code number, gen .: The For first survey: PSH0320 detailed occupational status of the mother was gener- PSH0330; PSH0340; ated from the individual variables (uv).
-PSH0360; PSH0370; PSH0380 (PENDDAT) After first survey: mstib (PENDDAT) netges Current total net income (without marginal employment, ET3406; ET3506; ET3606 incl. cat. info.), gen .: This variable contains the accu- ET3706; ET3806; ET3906 mulated information on net income from all employment (bio_spells) positions (> EUR 450), which is generated from the an- swers to open-ended questions on net income and a cat- egorical follow-up question when respondents provided "don't know" or "details refused" answers to open-ended questions (new). netto Net income of the current main employment incl. cate- ET3406; ET3506; ET3606 gorised information, gen.: A generated variable integrat- ET3706; ET3806; ET3906 ing information from categorised and open-ended sur- (bio_spells) vey questions on net income (new). nettokat Categorised net income from the current main employ- ET3406; ET3506; ET3606 ment, gen .: This variable aggregates the categorised in- ET3706; ET3806; ET3906 formation on net income for a specific variable, which (bio_spells) combines several items on income categories (new).
+For first survey: PMI0100; PMI0700; PMI0800a-f; PMI0900a-f (PENDDAT) After first survey: migration from previous wave (PENDDAT) mschul1 Highest general school qualification attained by the mother, incl. mother in HH, excl. information from open-ended questions, gen.: In wave 1, the mothers highest academic qualification was inquired about only if the mother was not living within the survey household.
+If she was living in the household, this information was obtained from her personal interview (uv).
+As of wave 2, the mothers highest academic qualification has been asked of all newly interviewed individuals regardless of whether the mother was living in the survey household.
+For first survey: PSH0200 (PENDDAT) After first survey: mschul1 from previous wave (PENDDAT) mschul2 Highest general school qualification attained by the mother, incl. mother in HH, incl. information from open-ended questions, gen.: Same as mschul1 apart from the fact that responses to open-ended questions were also taken into account for the generation of mschul2 (uv).
+For first survey: PSH0201 (PENDDAT) After first survey: mschul2 from previous wave (PENDDAT)